 WHY AREN’T YOU POSTING ON SOCIAL MEDIA?

-- Nearly everyone — including your customers — are on social media.
+- Nearly everyone — including your customers — is on social media.
 Three-quarters of Americans — 73% — use more than one of eight social media platforms, according to a 2018 survey by the Pew Research Institute.
 68% report they are Facebook users, with three-quarters of those daily users.
-Need another reason?

 - Social media will drive website traffic and, in turn, sales.
-One Estep Media client used social media to leverage her business during the first several months of the pandemic.
+One ARH Media client used social media to leverage her business during the first several months of the pandemic.
 She’s extremely active on Facebook and Instagram.
 She attracted 19,468 total website visits from June 2 to Sept.
 2 and business is booming.
 Our clients who regularly post on social media have the most success.
-Need another reason?

 - Brand and reputation management.
-You can help shape people’s opinions by sharing your 5-star customer reviews and directly address issues related to the business — on a daily basis.
+You can help shape people’s opinions by sharing your 5-star customer reviews and directly addressing issues related to the business — on a daily basis.

 - Savvy potential customers aren’t just looking for a website when they’re researching your business these days, they’re also looking for your social media presence.
 Keep in mind that Facebook is a search engine and occasionally shows up on page 1 of a search before your website.
 A Facebook page is another opportunity to rank and another opportunity to attract business.